 North Carolina Separation Agreements

 In order to get divorced in North Carolina, you must be separated for one year.
 That’s a long time to have unresolved marital issues – how do you fix that?
-With a properly drafted Separation Agreement.
+With a properly drafted and fully comprehensive Separation Agreement.

-There is no question that the best way to resolve marital issues such as property division, spousal support, child custody, support & visitation, etc. is for you and your spouse to work out something fair and have that put into a formal written separation agreement.
-For most folks, when you fight it out in Court – all you are really doing is paying strangers often quite a lot of money to decide things for you that you and you spouse could have decided yourselves for free.
+There is no question that the best way to resolve marital issues such as property division, spousal support, child custody, support & visitation, etc. is for you and your spouse to work out something fair and reasonable and have that put into a formal written Separation Agreement.
+For most folks, when you fight it out in Court – all you are really doing is paying strangers often quite a lot of money to decide things for you that you and your spouse could have decided yourselves for free.

 A properly drafted Separation Agreement can also keep overall costs down.
 For an average couple, we can draft a fully comprehensive Separation Agreement for a flat rate fee of $250.
 There are a lot of details and options in a Separation Agreement that we will need to help guide you through, so you will need to call us at (910) 333-9679 to set up a consultation.
 There is a $100 consultation fee but that will be applied to your quoted fee if you decide to have us complete your Separation Agreement.

 You can fill out the Separation Interview Form below to provide us the basic information we will need to draft your agreement and make the consultation more efficient.
-If you have questions – see our FAQ section below.
+If you have questions – see our FAQ section below the Separation Interview Form.

 Please Note: A Separation Agreement is just that – an ‘agreement’.
 It is very important that BEFORE you hire us to draft a Separation Agreement, that you have actually discussed it with your spouse first.
 If your spouse is not in agreement with you, there is no way to legally compel your spouse to sign a Separation Agreement.
 If your spouse refuses to sign the Agreement, you may end up paying for a totally useless document!